Skip to Main Content

 Uniting to End HIV/AIDS in Black Communities

-Recognizing the impact of HIV/AIDS within Black and African American communities is crucial in developing targeted strategies for prevention and support.
-According to the Indiana Community Health Improvement Initiative, the rate of new HIV diagnoses among Black and African American individuals is eight times higher than that of Whites.
-In 2018, Black individuals accounted for 45% of new HIV diagnoses in Indiana, emphasizing the urgent need for awareness and resources.
+Black and African American individuals continue to be disproportionately impacted by HIV.
+According to the Indiana Community Health Improvement Initiative, the rate of new HIV diagnoses among Black and African American individuals is eight times higher than that of White individuals.
+Nationally, Black individuals account for a significant percentage of new HIV diagnoses, underscoring the need for targeted resources, outreach, and healthcare solutions.

 Knowledge is a powerful tool for any individual when it comes to taking care of their health.
 The initial spread of fear and misinformation during the early years of the HIV epidemic during the 1980s and 90s still persist today across all racial communities.
 Understanding how HIV is transmitted, practicing safe behaviors, and recognizing risk factors empower individuals to make informed decisions about their sexual health.
 Comprehensive education like our Outreach programs promotes the use of preventive measures, dispels myths, reduces stigma, and contributes significantly to preventing HIV transmission.